cyanic-selkie/cutters/bindings/python/README.md

 🚧 <b>This library is experimental.</b> 🚧
 </p>

+## Features
+- Full UTF-8 support.
+- Robust parsing.
+- Language specific rules (each defined by its own [PEG](https://en.wikipedia.org/wiki/Parsing_expression_grammar)).
+- Fast and memory efficient parsing via the [pest](https://github.com/pest-parser/pest) library.
+- Sentences can contain quotes which can contain subsentences.

+## Supported languages
+- Croatian (standard)
+- English (standard)

+There is also an additional `Baseline` "language" that simply splits the text on [sentence terminals](https://unicode.org/L2/L2003/03145-sentence-term.htm) as defined by UTF-8.
+Its intended use is for benchmarking.

 ## Example

 After installing the `cutters` package with `pip`, usage is simple (note that the language is defined via [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) two letter language codes).

 ```python
 import cutters

 text = """